Peter the Patrician: Assessment

 As one of the leading officials of the age, Peter was a controversial figure, receiving greatly differing assessments from his contemporaries.
 To John Lydus, a mid-level bureaucrat of the praetorian prefecture of the East, Peter was a paragon of every virtue, an intelligent, firm but fair administrator and a kind man.
 Procopius in his public histories attests his mild manners and desire to avoid giving insult, but in his private Secret History he accuses him of "robbing the scholares" (the members of the Scholae) and being "the biggest thief in the world and absolutely filled with shameful avarice", as well as being responsible for the murder of Amalasuntha.
+In the Patria of Constantinople, Peter is said to have been called "Barsymios the Syrian, who held many honours with distinction."

 From quite early in his career, Peter was renowned for his learning, his passion for reading, and his discussions with scholars.
 As a speaker, he was eloquent and persuasive; Procopius calls him "fitted by nature to persuade men", while Cassiodorus, who witnessed his embassies to the Ostrogoth court, also praises him as vir eloquentissimus and disertissimus ("most eloquent man"), and as sapientissimus ("most wise").
 On the other hand, the late 6th-century historian Menander Protector, who relied on Peter's work for his own history, accuses him of boastfulness and of rewriting the records to enhance his own role and performance in the negotiations with the Persians.